ajay1133/mcp-server-job-description-complexity-score/README.md

 # MCP Complexity Scorer

-A Model Context Protocol (MCP) server that analyzes programming requirements and job descriptions to provide complexity scores.
-The scoring system uses Replit Agent 3's capabilities as a baseline (score of 100), helping you assess task difficulty and time estimates.
+An MCP (Model Context Protocol) server that predicts the complexity of programming tasks and job requirements using a machine learning model.
+Scores are calibrated around a baseline of 100 (roughly “Replit Agent 3” difficulty) and include estimated completion time.

 ## Features

-- **Complexity Analysis**: Analyzes text to detect technical complexity factors
-- **Calibrated Scoring**: Uses Replit Agent 3 as a baseline (score 100) for relative difficulty assessment
-- **Detailed Breakdown**: Provides detected factors, task size, difficulty rating, and summary
+- ML-based predictions for complexity score and time-to-complete
+- Calibrated scoring (baseline 100) with human-friendly difficulty labels
+- Detected factor hints (frontend, backend, database, real-time, etc.)
+- Time estimates in hours/days/weeks with uncertainty range
-- **MCP Integration**: Works as an MCP server for integration with compatible AI assistants
+- MCP tool integration for assistants that support MCP

 ## Prerequisites